Good Grief: A Way through the Holidays after a Loved One Dies

 WACO— In a world that pursues self-centered goals such as wealth, comfort, and fame—altruism can get people's attention, BGCT president Jeff Johnson told the audience at the 2014 Annual Meeting.
 But living that kind of difference is not going to be simple.

 Johnson presented his final address as president at the Monday night worship rally of the Meeting on Nov.
-17. Introduced on stage by his three daughters Sara, Lori, and Julie, and preceded by worship led by the choir of the church he pastors, First/p>... [continue]
+17. Introduced on stage by his three daughters Sara, Lori, and Julie, and preceded by worship led by the choir of the church he pastors, First Baptist Church in Commerce, Johnson gave a compelling message about truly being set apart in a world where generosity is... [continue]

 City Reach Waco shares Gospel and inspires local churches in evangelism